arashatt/digikala-scan/README.md

 (please note that the beginning of each line shouldn't start with space)<br />
 save this line in input.txt and then run:<br />
 ```$node digikala.js input.txt```
+However, in this you can run the review only once.
+If you want to have the code make fake view repeatedly please read next section.
+## primary.js, PM2

+- primary.js<br />
+  primary.js uses nodejs cluster feature to rerun the code on exit or error.
+It also fetches the number of cpu's on your machine and runs multiple instances of the program simultaneously.
+- PM2<br />
+[PM2](https://pm2.keymetrics.io/docs/usage/quick-start/) is a daemon process manager that will help you manage and keep your application online.
+You have to configure it in a way that restarts the program on exit or error.

 ## environment variable
 There are some environmental variables defined in this project.